On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Further Remarks and Questions

-This is an important question, viewed as a generalized Yau-Tian-Donaldson conjecture for symplectic Fano manifolds.
-For the K\"{a}hler Fano case, see Chen-Donaldson-Sun\cite{CDS}, Tian \cite{Tian4}, and others.
+Similar to K\"{a}hler case, we have the following statements for HEAK metrics.
+If $c_1(M,J)=0$, the existence of HEAK metrics on almost K\"{a}hler manifold $(M^{2n},\omega,J,g)$ is equivalent the existence of the solution of the generalized Monge-Amp\`{e}re equation (\ref{generalized MA}).
+If $c_1(M,J)>0$, this is an important question which is regared as the generalized Yau-Tian-Donaldson conjecture for symplectic Fano manifolds.
+For K\"{a}hler Fano manifolds, see Chen-Donaldson-Sun\cite{CDS}, Tian \cite{Tian4} and others.

-{\bf 5)} The generalzied almost K\"ahler-Ricci solitons (GeAKRS for short)
+{\bf 4)} The generalzied almost K\"ahler-Ricci solitons (GeAKRS for short)

-For K\"{a}hler-Ricci solitons, there is a substantial literature; see \cite{Zhu,WXJZ} and references therein.
-Let $Ham(M,\omega)$ be the group of Hamiltonian symplectomorphisms of $(M,\omega)$.
-Inoue \cite{Inoue} fixed a compact subgroup $G$ of $Ham(M,\omega)$ and considered the subgroup $Ham^G(M,\omega)$ of Hamiltonian symplectomorphisms commuting with $G$.
+For K\"{a}hler-Ricci solitons, there are a lot of paper for this topic, see \cite{Zhu,WXJZ} and others.
+Inoue \cite{Inoue} fixed a compact subgroup $G$ of $Ham(M,\omega)$ and consider the group $Ham^G(M,\omega)$ of Hamiltonian symplectomorphisms commuting with $G$.
 Let $AK^G_{\omega}$ be the space of $G$-invariant almost complex structures compatible with $\omega$.
-He proved that the action of $Ham^G(M,\omega)$ on $AK^G_{\omega}$ admits a moment map given by
+He proved that the action of $Ham^G(M^,\omega)$ on $AK^G_{\omega}$ with moment map given by

-where $f_{\xi}$ is a Hamiltonian potential of $\xi$ which is a fixed element in the center of the Lie algebra of $G$, on a compact symplectic Fano manifold.
-Inoue showed that the zeros of this moment map correspond to K\"ahler-Ricci solitons (cf. \cite[Proposition 3.2]{Inoue}).
-If an almost K\"ahler metric $(g,\omega,J)$ satisfies the condition $R^G_{\xi}(J)=0$, we call it generalized almost-K\"ahler-Ricci soliton (GeAKRS for short).
+where $f_{\xi}$ is a Hamiltonian potential of $\xi$ which is a fixed element in the center of the Lie algebra of $G$ on a compact symplectic Fano manifold.
+Inoue proved that the zeros of this moment map correspond to K\"ahler-Ricci solitons (cf. \cite[Proposition 3.2]{Inoue}).
+If an almost K\"ahler metric $(\omega,J,g)$ satisfies the condition $R^G_{\xi}(J)=0$, we call it generalized almost-K\"ahler-Ricci soliton (GeAKRS for short).
 For the study of GeAKRS, see \cite{ABL}.

 6pt

 {\bf Acknowledgements.}\, The third author is very grateful to his advisor Z. L\"{u} for his support; the authors thank Haisheng Liu for some helpful discussions.

 24pt